QIWI-API/payments-docs/_qiwi-form_en.html.md

    "customFields": {
     "cf1": "Some data",
     "FROM_MERCHANT_CONTRACT_ID": "1234"
    }
    }
 }
 ~~~

 The payment tokens are used for charging a customer balance without entering card details or QIWI Wallet number.
 By default, the use of payment tokens is disabled.
-Contact your Support manager to enable that.
+Contact your manager in QIWI Support to enable that.

 You can read about the issue of a payment token [in this section](#payment-token-issue).

 <aside class="warning">
 Customer will be able to make payment by payment token only on the site where payment token was issued.

-To make the payment token valid on other sites, send a request to Support.
+To make the payment token valid on other sites, send a request to [QIWI Support](mailto:payin@qiwi.com).
 </aside>

 To create an invoice payable with payment token, send in API request [Invoice](#invoice_put) the following data: